 The Rule of Law:

-Tolerance of those of Different Faiths and Beliefs:
+Mutual Respect and Tolerance of Different Faiths and Beliefs: